suomitek/suomitek-appboard/docs/user/private-app-repository.md

 curl -u{USER}:{PASSWORD} -T /path/to/chart.tgz "http://{REPO_URL}/artifactory/helm/"
 ```

-### Artifactory: Configure the repository in Kubeapps
+### Artifactory: Configure the repository in Suomitek-appboard

-To be able able to access private charts with Kubeapps first you need to generate a token.
+To be able able to access private charts with Suomitek-appboard first you need to generate a token.
 You can do that with the Artifactory API:

 ```bash
 curl -u{USER}:{PASSWORD} -XPOST "http://{REPO_URL}/artifactory/api/security/token?expires_in=0" -d "username=suomitek-appboard" -d "scope=member-of-groups:readers"